jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * `options` {Object}

-Starts JXcore application with optional `options` for the server.
+Starts JXM.io application with optional `options` for the server.
 Once started, it will be accessible to all clients.

 ## subscribeClient(env, groupName)